 People interested in visual communication and typography

 Basic know-how or high self esteem working with the visual medium chosen by the participant

-If participants need specific software for, for example, animation or type design, they should bring it along with a laptop computer.
-Non-digital works are also welcome.
+If participants need specific software for, for example, animation or typeface design, they should bring it along with a laptop computer.
+Non-digital work is also welcome.

 The school will provide some materials such as paper, photocopier and b/w printer.
 Participants are free to bring their own materials.